JaneliaSciComp/videoAnnotation_backend/README.md

 ### Step 1: Clone this repo, and checkout local_usage branch

+This repo is only for local server running on the same machine as the client.

 ### Step 2: Install dependencies

 It's highly recommended to use a virtual environment manangement tool.
 Here we use a python  built-in package called venv.